panzerdp/dmitripavlutin.com/content/posts/064-string-interpolation/index.md

 }
 ```

-The template literal that determines the class name is difficult to understand.
-It has 2 ternary operators and a mix of string literals.
+The template literal that determines the class name has 2 ternary operators and a mix of string literals.
+You may find it difficult to understand.

-In this situation, I suggest avoiding the template strings in favor of the tool [classnames](https://github.com/JedWatson/classnames).
-The tool constructs the class name string
+A tool like [classnames](https://github.com/JedWatson/classnames) might be a better choice than template string.
+The tool constructs the class name
-in a declarative and more expressive way.
+in a more declarative way.

 Let's refactor the component to use `classnames`: